GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 ```
 ## Step 2.
 Finding Flood Disaster Timeframes

-We want to tie single pieces of information like impacts, to knowen flood events in Sudan.
+We want to tie single pieces of information like impacts, to known flood events in Sudan.
 Thus we first need a comprehensive list of such events.
-In the case of Sudan, there are two sources, EM-DAT and RelifeWeb.
+In the case of Sudan, there are two sources, EM-DAT and ReliefWeb.
 EM-DAT is a disaster database that lists events above a certain severity.
-RelifeWeb is actually an information platform for humanitarian response.
+ReliefWeb is actually an information platform for humanitarian response.
 But it has a list of active and past disasters as well.
 Both databases list the same events for the most part.
 By comparing the two datasets and only selecting unique events, we receive a list of all significant flood events in Sudan and the timeframes of all events.

 * EM-Dat lists 21 flood events in Sudan from 2000 to 2024